Lee Ware: Positions and appointments

-Ware is the former chairman of the House Finance Committee.

 Opposition to selective ban on Sunday hunting

 Ware has historically opposed efforts to lift Virginia's selective ban on Sunday hunting.
 In 2014, the General Assembly passed and the Governor signed legislation to permit hunting on Sunday allowing private property owners to choose for their own property, not within 200 yards of church, and no use of hunting deer with hounds.
 This victory was passed by large margin of 71 in favor and the minority at 27 against.

 Electoral history

 Ware served two terms on the Powhatan County Board of Supervisors, 1988-1996.
 He was board chairman for one year.

 On December 17, 1997, state Senator Joseph B. Benedetti resigned his seat to accept Governor-elect Jim Gilmore's offer to become head of the state Department of Criminal Justice Services.
 65th district Delegate John Watkins was chosen to succeed Benedetti in a special election on January 6, 1998.
 On January 13, the day before the Virginia General Assembly convened, Ware won a special election to replace Watkins.
 He was sworn in three days later.